10 Best Teacher Movies

-Remember the Titans dramatizes the real events that transpired after an African-American football coach (Denzel Washington) is hired to helm a racially integrated high school team during their first year together.
+Remember the Titans This movie dramatizes the real events that transpired after an African-American football coach (played by Denzel Washington) is hired to helm a racially integrated high school team during their first year together.
 Will Patton co-stars as the white coach whose position was given away, and who is now expected to act as an assistant to the black usurper.
 As the two men work together, they also help the members of the Titans learn tolerance, cooperation, respect and even love for those on the opposite side of the racial divide.

 Freedom Writers Erin Gruwell’s real life story is told in Freedom Writers.
 The inexperienced high school teacher (played by Hilary Swank) is forced to change her lesson plan when faced with a classroom full of racial intolerance and gang violence.
 Despite the students’ aggressive outbreaks and the administration’s lack of support, Erin’s perseverance helps the hopeless find a venue for their voices through journal writing.

 Great Debaters Mel Tolson (Denzel Washington) is a Texas professor who encourages his African-American students to believe they can take on the world.
 In 1935, he puts together and coaches a debate team that eventually goes on to compete against Harvard University.
 A mix of actual events with fictional elements, the movie shows Tolson’s faith in the power of the spoken word.